SpatialKey supports a wide variety of data formats, making it easy to work with both tabular and geospatial datasets.

 If you want to see examples of properly formatted CSV files, check out our Sample CSV Data files.

 If you are using a more advanced import method, like the Data Import API, you will need to provide an accompanying XML file.
 An XML file is simply a file that describes the information configurations that will be used.
-The CSV and XML files should provided together in a ZIP file.
+The spreadsheet and XML files should be provided together in a ZIP file.

 How to generate an XML file?
 To generate an XML file, start by importing your dataset into SpatialKey – after your data is imported into SpatialKey, a complete XML file is just a few clicks away.
 Find your dataset in the Datasets list, click the gear icon to view data settings, and select Data Import API.